-This route has been shrouded in mystery until recently; an ominous description in an older guidebook makes it sound impossible and terrifying.
-Luckily, such terms don't apply and this route merely suffers from a well-known Index paradox: like most long Upper Town Wall free routes, despite the fact that Rise and Fall is amazing and was established in the 90's and at a relatively modest grade, as far as I know it has seen few (if any?) subsequent ascents until this summer (2010).
-Now that it has been cleaned a bit, the pitches feel about right for the grade (for Index).
-The runout section on the 5.10- second pitch isn't that runout; it seems bolts may have been added at some point in the past.
+Shrouded in mystery until recently, an ominous description in an older guidebook makes this route sound impossible and terrifying.
+In reality, the route merely suffers from a well-known Index paradox: like most long Upper Town Wall free routes, despite the fact that Rise and Fall is amazing and was established in the 90's and at a relatively modest grade, it saw few (if any?) subsequent ascents until the summer of 2010.
+With more traffic, the climb has been rediscovered as a classic.
+The 'R' section on the 5.10- second pitch isn't that runout; it seems bolts may have been added at some point in the past.
 Appropriately, the climb was named after an incident involving one of the first ascentionists and an unfortunate rappel off the ends of his ropes while descending the route.
 Miraculously, he limped away from the fifty foot ground fall and subsequent tumble with a mere broken ankle (and maybe a few ribs; story can be found in old Climbing or Rock and Ice magazine)!
 Anyway, here are the pitch descriptions:

 P1: Climb the corner that comprises the second pitch of Green Dragon past four bolts before moving left onto a face.
 Traverse left with difficulty, then up a quartzite dike that leads to a physical crux section.
 Liebacking and face climbing on the continuing dike leads to an anchor (.12a/b)

 P2: Airy climbing up a dike leads past a roof and some really cool rock to another belay atop a small ledge (.10a).
 Short and not really runout.